(866) 615-9507

 • Gather Documentation: Collect all relevant documents, including your benefit statements, pay stubs, and correspondence with the insurance company.
 This documentation will be crucial in verifying the overpayment claim.

-• Contact the Insurer: Reach out to your insurance provider to request a detailed explanation of the overpayment.
+• Contact the Insurer: Contact your insurance provider to request a detailed explanation of the overpayment.
 Ask for a breakdown of how they calculated the amount and clarify any points of confusion.

 • Consult a Lawyer: Speak to a lawyer immediately.
-An experienced attorney can explain your rights, negotiate with the insurer, and potentially dispute the overpayment claim.
+An experienced long-term disability attorney can explain your rights, negotiate with the insurer, and potentially dispute the overpayment claim.

 • Avoid Immediate Repayment: Do not rush to repay the demanded amount without proper verification and legal advice.
 Incorrect repayment can lead to financial strain and may not resolve the issue accurately.